Component Versions and Branches

 If we didn’t use branches to specify versions, but instead used folders with trailing version numbers, all stuffed in a single branch, then we’d have to explicitly duplicate all the files in a documentation component for each version.
 And we’d have no easy way to compare, manage, and merge different instances of a document.

 Branches handle all this for us.
 Creating a new branch is extremely cheap.
 You simply create a new branch from an existing reference in the repository, and the repository only stores what’s changed since that branch point.

 To set the version of documentation stored in a particular branch, you specify the version in the component descriptor:

 name: versioned-component version: '2.1' title: Versioned Component

-This component descriptor communicates that the files taken from this branch contribute to version 2.1 of the versioned-component component.
+This component descriptor communicates that the files taken from this branch contribute to the 2.1 version of the component named versioned-component.
 The name of the branch could be v2.1 or v2.1-beta.
 It doesn’t matter.

 You may need to add the branch to your playbook file.
 Keep in mind that content sources are filtered by branch name, not by the version they contain.
 That’s because a single version can be spread out across multiple branches, or even multiple repositories.

 Antora sorts the versions of each component.
 Understanding how Antora sorts versions is important when choosing your versioning scheme so you can achieve the ordering you want.

 Antora applies the following rules when sorting component versions: